-- Soft hyphen / non-breaking hyphen: see Hyphenation - Non-breaking space: see Non-breaking space - En dashes and spaces of different widths and some useful special characters.
+- Soft hyphen / non-breaking hyphen: see Hyphenation - Non-breaking space: see Non-breaking space - Dashes and spaces of different widths - Ellipsis and some other useful special characters.

-Tip: If you click on the icon is on the far right of the character in this dropdown menu, you can assign your own shortcut key to the character if required.
+Tip: If you click on the icon on the far right of the character in this dropdown menu, you can assign your own shortcut key to the character if required.